infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 - an Apache Pulsar cluster ([install](https://pulsar.apache.org/docs/en/standalone-docker/))
 - a Redis ([install](https://redis.io/topics/introduction)) or MySQL database, to store workflow states.

-If you have Docker on your computer, you can simply run `docker-compose up` on this `docker-compose.yml` file:
+If we have Docker on our computer, we can simply run `docker-compose up` on this `docker-compose.yml` file:

 ```yml
 services: